 To provide a reflection, follow these steps:

-- Go to the My Involvement tab.
-You will be brought to a page which shows My Current Memberships.
+- Go to the Membership History tab.
+You will be brought to a page which shows a Current Memberships tab.
+Click that.

 - Click on the organization you wish to edit.